How much does it cost to host a podcast on Amazon AWS?

 Total cost

-First, our podcast is three minutes long, and is a small 64kbps file.
+First, our podcast is five minutes long (or shorter).
 It’s unusually short, and unusually small.

 And then… because Amazon AWS is not a podcast host, you also need to build your RSS feed manually; you need to work out your own podcast stats (here’s how we do ours); you need to work out how to cope with uploads; and you need to host your podcast artwork somewhere.